 Marion had pretty courageous people when it came to marching.
-When they arrested James Orange, which was one of the lieutenants of Dr. King, and put him in jail, we wanted to do something.
+When they arrested James Orange—who was one of the lieutenants of Dr. King—and put him in jail, we wanted to do something.
 We decided, let's do a night march.

 Not only was he tough in Selma, but if the opportunity came, he and his posse would go to another county, so he was there that night.
 I was one of the few people that recognized him.

 My brothers and sisters and my mother and all of us went up to church that night.
 I can't recall which news station that was there, but I can remember a news camera.
 Finally, we're getting ready to go out and do this march.
 I can remember some of the people outside saying, ‘Come on out, come on out, come on out!’

 We spilled out of the church.
 Me and the pastor of that church, Mr. Lankford, and his daughter, Katherine, were together.
 When we came out, Reverend Williams was being grabbed by the cuff of his pants and pulled up.
 I can still see the vision, that's how they grabbed him—snatched him up with the cuff of his pants and held him upside-down and beat him all the way to the courthouse.